 Sure, dirty carpets don’t look great, but have you ever thought about how dirty carpets affect your health?
 Believe it or not, they can have a pretty big impact on your health.
 That’s why proper carpet cleaning and care are so important.
-While you can find plenty of great articles (and services!) that go over just what it takes to get your carpet clean and safe, we’ll be discussing exactly why carpets impact your health.
+While you can find plenty of great articles (and services!) that go over just what it takes to get your carpet clean and safe, we’ll be discussing the Top 10 Reasons Carpets Impact Your Health.

 There is a Huge Misconception about carpet been good or bad for people with allergies.
 Here is the easy explanation for you and you will come up with the answer.
 Your carpet work as an Air Filter or Dust Filter in Your Home.
 Those Fibers will catch all the dust and soil you bring in the house or the one is traveling throughout your house.
 When this dust settles on the floor gets trap in the carpet fiber and doesn’t go anywhere unless you come with a vacuum cleaner or a carpet cleaning machine and get it out.